SalehAlolayan/NoNeedToAdd/README.md

 **Branches**
 - Master:

-it has all the functionality of the application
+it has all the functionality of the application "Recommended to download the app directly from Github because of the below issues with Google privacy issue"

 - Google-New-Policy: